mjordan/introduction_to_relational_databases/README.md

 Books, Authors, and Editions all have a unique ID (book_id, author_id, and edition_id respectively) that is used as their primary key (labelled as PK in the diagram above), and Editions contains the foreign key (FK) book_id that links it to the Books table in a one-to-many relationship.
 The join table BooksAuthors only has two columns, book_id and author_id, which are both foreign keys that make up a composite primary key (CPK).

-(This database portrays the relationships between books, authors, and editions in rather simplistic terms.
+(It should be noted that this database portrays the relationships between books, authors, and editions in rather simplistic terms.
 For example, different manifestations of a book such as a paperback and an ebook usually have different ISBNs, and two different editions of a book can have different authors.
 Despite these issues, the database will suffice as an example of a simple relational model.)

 Here are the tables, structured as illustrated above, with some data in them.
 Note that the order of the columns is not the same as in the diagrams: